 A portion of proceeds from our productions is invested in organizations, programs, and causes that improve quality of life in the region and those that encourage and support storytelling.
-If you would like to support the work of our artists and community, please visit the Support Page.

 Leonard holds a B.A. in Theatre from Temple University, where she worked in technical production on Chess, The Bacchae, Dancing at Lughnasa, and Fences.
 She performed as part of The Philadelphia Young Playwrights Festival and in a production of The Vagina Monologues.
 While at Temple, Leonard interned with FringeArts (then Live Arts - Fringe Festival) going on to work for the organization in their External Relations department after graduation.
-Leonard has also worked with Flashpoint Theatre Company’s Cloud Nine.

 As a board member and President of the Queen Village Neighbors Association, Leonard forged partnerships with Paradigm Art Gallery to bring the work of artists Calo Buscanigua, Kid Hazo, Kelly Kozma, My Dog Sighs into public spaces as a means of enhancing quality of life.
 BillyPenn and the Knight Foundation named her to their 2016 Who’s Next Community Leaders list of people under 40 making Philadelphia’s communities and neighborhoods better every day.